ivanslapnicar/EvolutionaryModel.jl/README.md

 # Universal Evolutionary Model for Periodical Organisms

-Accompanying Julia code for our paper "Universal evolutionary model for periodical organisms"
+Accompanying Julia code for the paper "Universal evolutionary model for periodical organisms"

 ```
 Eric Goles, Ivan Slapničar and Marco A. Lardies: Universal evolutionary model for periodical organisms, arXiv:2010.00940, submitted